Wendy Williams Is Dissolving The Charity Organization She Founded With Kevin Hunter In Wake Of Divorce

 A lot has changed in the life of Wendy Williams in the past few months.
-The outspoken talk show host has been through a challenging time in her life in wake of her stint in a sober house to deal with her struggles with addiction and then her split from her husband of nearly 22 years, Kevin Hunter.
+The outspoken talk show host has been through a challenging time in her life in wake of her stint in a sober house to deal with her struggles with addiction, and then her split from her husband of nearly 22 years, Kevin Hunter.
 There were rumors of infidelity surrounding their marriage for years and everything reached a peak last month when Hunter reportedly welcomed a baby girl with his mistress.

 The stress of the breakdown of her marriage took a great physical toll on Williams and she turned to substance abuse to cope.
-After officially splitting with Hunter she took all the necessary steps to cut him out of her life completely, according to The Grio.
+After officially splitting with Hunter, she took all the necessary steps to cut him out of her life completely, according to The Grio.

 One of the ways she did this was by firing him as her manager, a role he has played for years.
 He is no longer invited on the set of The Wendy Williams Show and his name has been removed from the credits.
 Now Williams has opted to dissolve a charity that she and Hunter once founded together to assist those battling substance abuse.
 The organization, entitled The Hunter Foundation, was launched by the former couple in 2014.